Company Seven.

 Accessories and Options Filters Observatory Domes

-Baader Planetarium U-Filter (UV or Venus Filter)
+Baader Planetarium U–Filter BPU2 (UV or Venus Filter)

-Baader Trademark Baader 2 inch U filter (57,544 bytes) Nicknamed by some the "UG11xx" to differentiate it as a second generation UG-11 based Baader Filter, this is a highly specialized filter designed for use by a camera and lens or telescope provided with imaging or other sensor systems that are optimized for technical and natural studies in the ultraviolet portion of the spectrum.
+Baader Trademark (19,559 bytes) Baader 2 inch U filter (57,544 bytes) Nicknamed by some the "UG11xx" to differentiate it as a second generation UG–11 based Baader Filter, this is a highly specialized filter designed for use by a camera and lens or telescope provided with imaging or other sensor systems that are optimized for technical and natural studies in the ultraviolet portion of the spectrum.
 It also may find some uses in laser applications.
 This filter is not recommended for visual applications by Company Seven.

 Right: Baader 2 inch U-filter BPU2 (57,544 bytes).